draftdev/jobs/devrel.md

 ### What You'll Be Responsible for

-1. Helping recruit and onboard new developers to write for us.
-2. Researching content ideas that resonate with developers.

-Your day-to-day tasks will include:

-- Reviewing writer applications for technical and writing quality as they come in (all our writers are software developers)
-- Actively recruiting new engineers to write for us and participating in developer communities to build awareness
-- Engaging with communities of software engineers as one of our developer advocates at Draft.dev
-- Learning about new software tools and our clients' developer relations goals
-- Conducting [keyword research](https://draft.dev/learn/topic-clusters) around software engineering, data engineering, and devops topics
-- Conducting [community research](https://draft.dev/learn/community-research) in subreddits, Slack groups, and Stack Overflow to ideate topics that resonate with developers
+- Helping review writer applications
+- Creating technical content plans and outlines for articles
+- Performing technical reviews on articles
+- Weighing in on software engineering questions our editors have
+- Stepping in to revise or write articles when an author is unavailable or you see an interesting topic

 ### Skills and Experience We're Looking For
 Some of these are hard requirements, some are suggestions, and others are just a bonus.
 If you have at least the minimum required skills, we encourage you to apply!

 - (Requirement) Mid-level software engineering skills with full-stack experience across a range of technologies
-- (Requirement) Strong English writing and speaking skills
+- (Requirement) Strong English writing skills
+- (Requirement) Previous technical writing or editing experience
-- Knack for organizing ideas and presenting them logically
+- Knack for giving helpful feedback to other engineers
-- Interest in researching and learning new cutting-edge engineering topics
+- Interest in researching and learning new software engineering topics
-- Willingness to learn the basics of content marketing: keyword research, search engine optimization, and content strategy
 - Experience working in a fully-distributed team
-- (Nice-to-Have) Previous developer relations or developer marketing experience
+- (Nice-to-Have) Leadership interest or experience
-- (Nice-to-Have) Search engine optimization and keyword research experience
+- (Nice-to-Have) Data engineering, data science, or machine learning experience

 ### Perks:
 - 100% flexible hours, location, and (mostly) asynchronous work
 - Regular feedback from our team and clients
-- Work directly with [Draft.dev's founder](https://www.linkedin.com/in/karllhughes) and our team of Technical Content Specialists
+- Work directly with a team of Technical Content Specialists
 - Help shape the direction of a quickly-growing small business
 - Transparent hiring process, pay rate, and company insights
-- Hourly contract to start with the opportunity to transition to salary and paid time off in 6-months
+- Hourly contract to start with the option to transition to salary and paid time off in 6-months

 ## Hiring Process
 1. [Submit your application](https://airtable.com/shrhQ6GHzWT0AJN4h).